Your Guide to a Successful Hair Color Transformation at Hair by Tatiana

 5. Understand the Process

 If you're considering a significant color change, such as going from dark to blonde, be prepared for the possibility of multiple sessions.
 This approach helps maintain the health of your hair while achieving your desired look.
-Your stylist may recommend a gradual lightening process to avoid excessive damage, which can lead to breakage or a compromised hair structure.
+Your stylist may recommend a gradual lightening process to avoid excessive damage.
+This can lead to breakage or a compromised hair structure.
 Additionally, understanding the timeline and the steps involved in the coloring process can help you set realistic expectations regarding the final result.
 Discuss with your stylist how long each session might take and what aftercare products will be necessary to maintain the vibrancy and health of your new color between appointments.
 This knowledge will empower you to make informed decisions and ensure you are fully prepared for the transformation ahead.

 Comments